earthly/website/blog/_posts/2021-11-11-argocd-kubernetes.md

 ## ArgoCD Use Cases

 <!-- vale HouseStyle.OxfordComma = NO -->
-- ArgoCD helps users deploy applications to Kubernetes clusters.
+- ArgoCD helps users [deploy](/blog/deployment-strategies) applications to Kubernetes clusters.
 Releases can be automated using GitHub Actions.

 - It integrates easily with other providers for SSO.
 Instead of requiring a user to establish their identity many times, SSO allows them to prove their identity once and access services using an authentication token.
 To integrate ArgoCD with SSO, you can either use a bundled Dex OpenID Connect provider (for example, SAML or LDAP) or an existing OIDC provider (for example, Okta, OneLogin, Auth0, Microsoft, Keycloak, or G Suite).

 - It allows you to view an extensive audit of any changes made to your code as well as who made the changes and when.
 This is possible because the Git commit history provides a natural audit log system.

-- ArgoCD can also be used to gather application and API server metrics.
+- ArgoCD can also be used to gather application and API server [metrics](/blog/./blog/_devto/incident-management-metrics.md) .
 Application metrics monitor health status, sync history, and other data.
 The API server is a gRPC/REST server that exposes the API consumed by the Web UI.
 It can be used for collecting data on request and response activity.
 <!-- vale HouseStyle.OxfordComma = YES -->

 ## Implementing ArgoCD